otto-de/api-guidelines/guidelines/020_guidelines/030_http/3030_must-use-most-specific-http-status-codes.md

 id: R000013
 ---

-# use most specific HTTP status codes
+# use most specific HTTP status code

 You must use the most specific HTTP status code when returning information about your request processing status or error situations.